LuizGyro/pcs3549-robot-game/GDD/gdd.md

 Assessment / Next Level
 End Credits
 (example)
-## Controls
+## Controles
-	How will the player interact with the game?
+> How will the player interact with the game?
 Will they be able to choose the controls?
 What kind of in-game events are they going to be able to trigger, and how? (e.g. pressing buttons, opening doors, etc.)
-## Mechanics
+## Mecânicas
-	Are there any interesting mechanics?
+> Are there any interesting mechanics?
 If so, how are you going to accomplish them?
 Physics, algorithms, etc.

 # Level Design